College of Education

 Henry Tran is an Associate Professor at the University of South Carolina’s Department of Educational Leadership and Policies who studies issues related to education human resources (HR) and finance.
 He has published numerous articles on the topics, including several with students.
-He holds two national HR certifications and serves on the Board of Advisors and Board of Trustees for the National Education Finance Academy.
-He is also the editor of the Journal of Education Human Resources and the Director of the Talent Centered Education Leadership Initiative, Co-Director of the Center for Innovation in Higher Education and program coordinator for the Ed.D with a concentration in Education Systems Improvement.
+He holds two national HR certifications and served on the Board of Advisors and Board of Trustees for the National Education Finance Academy.
+He is also the editor of the Journal of Education Human Resources, the Director of the Talent Centered Education Leadership Initiative, Co-Director of the Center for Innovation in Higher Education and program coordinator for the Ed.D with a concentration in Education Systems Improvement.

 Doctorate of Philosophy (Ph.D.) in Education (with an emphasis in School Organization and Education Policy) from University of California Davis